SATURDAY, OCTOBER 21

 “Courthouses to Cemeteries, Planning a Research Trip” by the Chula Vista Genealogical Society

-Schedule, breakout session lineup, and exhibitors will be announced closer to the event date.
+Schedule and exhibitors will be announced closer to the event date.
 Please check back for more information.

 Unearthing your family’s unique story is like solving a puzzle.
 Whether you have been researching your family’s history for years or you are just getting ready to start, we have a special program to guide your efforts.